-Israeli resident (as defined below) companies, such as the Company, are generally subject to corporate tax at the rate of 25% of their taxable income in 2013.
-As of January 2014, the Israeli corporate tax rate is 26.5%.
+Israeli resident (as defined below) companies, such as the Company, are generally subject to corporate tax at the rate of 26.5% as of 2014.

 The Israeli Law for the Encouragement of Capital Investments, 1959

 The Law for the Encouragement of Capital Investments, 5719-1959, generally referred to as the Investment Law, provides certain incentives for capital investments in production facilities (or other eligible assets) by "Industrial Enterprises" (as defined under the Investment Law).